 Staff participated in the self reflection of Priority 2, Implementation of State Academic Standards, providing input by grade level.
 Weekly feedback and voice is given to the teachers during Wednesday professional development sessions where staff participates in the evaluation and implementation of school programs and services.
-Annually the staff provides year-end feedback that assists the administration in planning for the next year, and them informs of whether to continue, or adjust programs or practices for the next school year.
-The draft LCAP was posted on June xx, where they were given the opportunity to review the purposed plan, and offer ideas and suggestions on how to improve or change what was presented.
+Annually the staff provides year-end feedback that assists the administration in planning for the next year, and then informs them of whether to continue, or adjust programs or practices for the next school year.